 There are obviously things you should not let yourself get attracted to that’ll manifest problems in your life, but I am talking about the kind that gives us self actualization.

 Since the caveman era our species has valued, or favored things that attracted us.
 Even though they didn’t fully understand it at first, they still wanted to.
 Why do we allow ourselves to get caught up in what attracts us as if there will be no consequence for our curiosities?
 You can argue that we have desires and in life we aspire to pursue what makes us happy, which is true.

 Then again I feel as though there is more to it that just “I have needs that’s why.”

 I think as humans, we like to be invested in something.
 After all love and belonging is in Maslow’s hierarchy of needs.
 We allow ourselves to be mesmerized by something or someone, just to run into people who share the same attraction.
-Whether it’s you and a friend talking over coffee about how hot you think a celebrity is, or maybe commenting on your favorite shows website raving with other fans how great the season finale was.
+Whether it’s you and a friend talking over coffee, maybe commenting on a instagram post, reading an interesting blog by a freelancer you admire (See what I did there?)
 Whatever it may be, we let it happen because we want it to.
-Need I remind you there is nothing wrong with that, knowing what attracts you helps you discover new hobbies, potential friends, soulmates, heck even what job you want in the future.
+Need I remind you there is nothing wrong with that, knowing what attracts you helps you discover new hobbies, potential friends, soulmates, even what your life’s calling is.